AGAINST VICTOR LICATA

 Not Guilty: -- True, W.D.
 Bush as Chief Detective does have the badge of authority, which would normally imply that we must give him the benefit of the doubt.
 However, once such an individual is caught lying (even once) on the subject, then everything changes.
 Badge of authority or not, --now it is up to him/them to prove that it happened.
 And while there is a picture of a Dog, anyone can get a picture of a dog, it means nothing.
 Why was the dog not reported on by the newspapers, in the police report, etc., but most damning of all is the fact that living peoples (familiar with the family) state that there was NO DOG.

-Thus it is our feeling that the whole story was fabricated in order to explain away the photograph taken at the crime seen.
+Thus, it is our feeling that the whole story was fabricated in order to explain away the photograph taken at the crime scene.

 13.8 – Victor Licata was Found at the Scene of the Crime

 --- Inside a house locked from the inside